Updated: Jun 16

 When we try to speed up, we usually end up trying to do many things at the same time.
 This actually makes us slow down, because it's simply not possible to do more than one thing simultaneously.
 Our brain starts going back and forward from one task to the other, and a huge part of our energy is wasted.

-If you want to do everything, do one thing only!
+So if you want to do everything, do one thing only!